Information Management and Technology

-- completion of individual risk assessments at the programme and/or project level (bottom–up approach)
+- completion of individual risk assessments at the programme/project level (bottom-up approach)

-- audits and assessments conducted by internal and external audit functions.
+- audits and assessments conducted through internal and external audit functions.

 Risk assessment includes the process of determining the likelihood of a risk occurring and the consequence or impact of the risk.

 The TSRA is a custodian of the Australian Government’s investment in the future prosperity of the Torres Strait region.
 Therefore, the TSRA seeks to balance its risk position between:

 - investment in activities that may drive substantial growth in the region

 - the need to remain a stable organisation with the capacity to continue to work for the community into the future.